canonical/subiquity/README.md

-# subiquity
+# subiquity & console-conf
-> Ubuntu Server Installer
+> Ubuntu Server Installer & Snappy first boot experience

+The repository contains the source for the new server installer (the "subiquity" part, aka "ubuquity for servers") and for the snappy first boot experience (the "console-conf" part).

+We track bugs in Launchpad at
+https://bugs.launchpad.net/subiquity.
+Snappy first boot issues can also be discussed in the forum at https://forum.snapcraft.io.

 # Acquire subiquity from source